 - Use Direct Connect – An option favored by larger organizations that use an existing PSTN connection via a Session Border Controller (SBC) hardware device that links to Microsoft Teams.

-Get everyone ready to collaborate with Teams and Phone System
+Get everyone ready to collaborate with Microsoft Teams

-When you make the choice to deploy Phone System for Teams at your company, there's a good chance that you'll see that generation gap open up again.
+When you make the choice to deploy Teams Telephony at your company, there's a good chance that you'll see that generation gap open up again.
 It is very likely Millennials will start making calls using Microsoft Teams the day you offer it to them.
 Or they might not.
 And the Gen Xers could 'get' the Phone System but won't get Teams.
-That's why preparation for the change to Phone System for Teams is crucial to success.
-Amaxra recommends that you educate employees on the benefits and process of using Phone System for Teams a month prior to the rollout and for a month after the deployment.
+That's why preparation for the change to Teams Telephony is crucial to success.
+Amaxra recommends that you educate employees on the benefits and process of using Teams Telephony a month prior to the rollout and for a month after the deployment.

-Amaxra consultants have successfully deployed Microsoft Teams with Phone System for numerous enterprise customers and are experts at training and supporting
+Amaxra consultants have successfully deployed Microsoft Teams Telephony for numerous enterprise customers and are experts at training and supporting the

-the service.
-We're also such firm believers in the cloud-based voice collaboration solution that we dropped our onsite PBX hardware in favor of Phone
+service.
+We're also such firm believers in the cloud-based voice collaboration solution that we dropped our onsite PBX hardware in favor of Phone System